pgEdge/pgedge-docs/pgedge_stylesheet.md

 pgEdge RAG Server
 pgEdge Docloader

-Troubleshooting and problem solving sections should be added to a separate Troubleshooting section, rather than included in a section at the end of multiple doc files.
-The Troubleshooting section should be sorted, and have sub-sections for topics like:

-* connection issues
-* authentication issues
-* API-related issues
-etc.

-There should not be a 'Next Steps' section at the end of a proper documentation page - if the page needs links at the end, consider including a link to:

-* the Troubleshooting page: For help with the topics on this page, visit Troubleshooting ().
+Exceptions are:

-* the Index
+the Control Plane

-Document files should be named in the form my_file.md, and docs for each project should like in the `docs` folder (or sub-directories).

 Each file should have one first level heading, and multiple second level headings.
 Third and fourth level headings should be used for prominent content below the hierarchically-previous heading level.

-Each heading should have an introductory sentence or paragraph that explains the feature shown/discussed in the following section.
+* Each heading should have an introductory sentence or paragraph that explains the feature shown/discussed in the following section.

-Wrap lines to 79 characters long, but keep standard inline markdown links all be on the same line.
+* Wrap lines to 79 characters long, but keep standard inline markdown links all be on the same line.

-Replace em-dashes with regular dashes (hyphens).
+* Replace em-dashes with regular dashes (hyphens).
+* Remove bold highlighted text content - it is identified as a heading level by some software.
+*

 Replace bullet items that are in the form: **Semantic matching:** uses pgvector for similarity-based cache lookups
   with complete sentences - for example: Semantic matching uses pgvector for similarity-based cache lookups.